Confidence in Wine

 On completion of the course, candidates will be able to communicate knowledgeably with customers and operate confidently during wine service and make informed decisions reagrding the purchase of wine and food and wine pairing.

-- Tasting of wines from the most important varieties and wine-making regions including Shiraz, Merlot, Cabernet Sauvignon, Pinot Noir, Riesling, Sauvignon Blanc and Chardonnay
+- Learn how to recognise the characteristics of the most important varieties including Shiraz, Merlot, Cabernet Sauvignon, Pinot Noir, Riesling, Sauvignon Blanc and Chardonnay

 - A brief introduction to wine service technique including fault identification, the use of corkscrews, preservation equipment and glassware.

-The course can be completed in 1 day and concludes with a 45 minute, 30 multiple choice question examination.
+The course can be completed in 6 hours of study and concludes with a 45 minute, 30 multiple choice question examination.

 If you’re wondering whether Level 1 is right for you, have a go at the following questions that you might find in a Level 1 examination: